1j01/textual-paint/README.md

 ## Known Issues

 - Undo/Redo doesn't work inside the Text tool's textbox.
 Ctrl+Z will delete the textbox.
-(Also note that the Text tool works differently from MS Paint; it will overwrite characters and the cursor can move freely, which makes it better for ASCII art and worse for prose.)
+(Also note that the Text tool works differently from MS Paint; it will overwrite characters and the cursor can move freely, which makes it better for ASCII art, but worse for prose.)
 - The selection box border appears inside instead of outside (and lacks dashes).
 For the text box, I hid the border because it was too visually confusing, but it should also have an outer border.
 - Pick Color can't be cancelled (with Esc or by pressing both mouse buttons), since it samples the color continuously.
 - Pressing both mouse buttons stops the current tool, but doesn't undo the current action.